Skip to main content

 Good For

-• You want budget pricing from a company with 20 years of Texas experience
+• You want a privately held company with 21 years of Texas operations and no corporate parent drama

-• Commercial customers needing both gas and electric service
+• Commercial customers needing both gas and electric service across multiple states

 Avoid If

-• You need prepaid electricity
+• You want prepaid electricity with no credit check

 Company Snapshot